arcamens/arcamens/site_app/static/site_app/help/index.md

 **Note:** Click on Up to get back to the card list.

+You can change all attributes for the card there, whenever an attribute is changed then an event is fired.
+All users who are related to the card will get notified.
+These users are those who belong to the card board or are assigned to the card.

 ### Events

 Whenever an user creates or updates content then an event is fired.
 The events